Moo-ving mountains: grazing agents drive terracette formation on steep hillslopes: Results

 \subsection{Evaluating terrain anisotropy}

-To quantify terracette formation and gauge the degree of surface patterning, we need a metric that captures how well local surface features align.
-Prior approaches, such as direct measurements of risers and treads~\cite{walsh2001physical}, path‑geometry statistics~\cite{jia2023distribution}, or 2‑D Fourier analysis of satellite imagery~\cite{hellman2020detection}, can be informative but are often labor‑intensive or optimized for strictly unidirectional patterns.

-Here, we adopt a directional‑field approach originally developed for edge tracking~\cite{kass1987analyzing} and widely used in fingerprint analysis~\cite{bazen2002systematic}.
+\revisionthree{While the autocorrelation analysis identifies periodic band formation, it is most effective when patterns are unidirectional and regularly spaced.
+Prior methods, including direct measurements of risers and treads~\cite{walsh2001physical}, path-geometry statistics~\cite{jia2023distribution}, and 2-D Fourier analysis of satellite imagery~\cite{hellman2020detection}, likewise assume well-aligned or regularly spaced features.
+A more general measure of terrain anisotropy is therefore required to quantify terracette structure across irregular landscapes.} Here, we adopt a directional‑field approach originally developed for edge tracking~\cite{kass1987analyzing} and widely used in fingerprint analysis~\cite{bazen2002systematic}.
 To isolate small-scale surface features, large-scale trends must be removed.
 We do this simply by subtracting the initial terrain from the final heightmap, yielding a flattened deviation map $\Delta \mathcal{H} = \mathcal{H}(t=t_f) - \mathcal{H}(t=0)$ (Figure~\ref{fig:coherence_analysis}A).
 This deviation map is then partitioned into square windows of side length $w$.
 For a square terrain of size $s$, the number of non‑overlapping windows is $M=\left(s/w\right)^2$.
 Within each window, we compute the local height gradients $G_x$ and $G_y$ and their second-order moments $G_{xx}=\langle G_x^2\rangle$, $G_{yy}=\langle G_y^2\rangle$, and $G_{xy}=\langle G_xG_y\rangle$.
 These moments are then used to define the local coherence for that window,

 where $C=0$ indicates isotropy, and therefore no preferred orientation, whereas $C=1$ denotes perfect alignment of ridges and valleys (see Figures~\ref{fig:coherence_analysis}B and~\ref{fig:coherence_analysis}C).
 The window‑level coherence when averaged over all $M$ windows yields a global order parameter,